 At present, all of our internship positions are unpaid.

-We are now taking applications for summer internship positions.
+We are now taking applications for fall internship positions.

 - Conducting research and performing analyses of research for our various projects supporting companies and initiatives

 - Developing action plans and implementation strategies for partners

 - Drafting documents for Climate Institute partners

 - Contacting and interviewing field experts to inform Climate Institute objectives

 - Ability to express researched information into summarized documents